 Pre-service teachers must maintain a teaching file (digital or hardcopy) as a comprehensive record of the activities and lessons undertaken during Professional Experience placements.
-This file should be available to the supervisor and mentor on request.
-The file should:
+The file should be available to the supervisor and mentor and should:

 - include learning experience plans and/or daily work plans should be indexed and prepared two or three days in advance. - always be up-to-date and accessible for the mentor teacher, principal, and supervisor. - not be submitted to Curtin.